haukex/unzipwalk/README.md

   -a, --all-files       also list dirs, symlinks, etc.
   -d, --dump            also dump file contents
   -c ALGO, --checksum ALGO
-                        generate a checksum for each file
+                        generate a checksum for each file** -e EXCLUDE, --exclude EXCLUDE
+                        filename globs to exclude*

+* Note --exclude currently only matches against the final name in the sequence, excluding path names, but this interface may change in future versions.
+For more control, use the library instead of this command-line tool.
-Possible values for ALGO: blake2b, blake2s, md5, md5-sha1, sha1, sha224,
+** Possible values for ALGO: blake2b, blake2s, md5, md5-sha1, sha1, sha224,
 sha256, sha384, sha3_224, sha3_256, sha3_384, sha3_512, sha512, sha512_224,
 sha512_256, shake_128, shake_256, sm3
 ```